Pulsedive FAQs

 Passive Scans: Perform WHOIS requests and fetch DNS records.

 Active Scans: Reach out with a web browser to collect valuable data like HTTP headers, SSL certificate information, and redirects.
+Also runs a port scan with ~15 common ports.

 How does Pulsedive risk scoring work?